 - Weather Wisdom – Identify the clouds and what types of weather they usually precede.

-Nothing can replace some unstructured time spent outside digging in the dirt, exploring a creek, riding a bike, etc. Boys love to explore and this is an activity that should definitely be encouraged.
-With a little bit of thought, you can enhance your son’s education by giving your boys outside fun and incorporating active learning into his day.
+Nothing can replace some unstructured time spent outside digging in the dirt, exploring a creek, riding a bike, etc. Children love to explore and this is an activity that should definitely be encouraged.
+With a little bit of thought, you can enhance your child’s education by giving your kids outside fun and incorporating active learning into their day.

 Have any other ideas for some fun, outdoor learning?
 Which of the above activities do your sons enjoy?
 Please leave a comment below.